Corruptions of Supervised Learning Problems: Typology and Mitigations: Bayesian Inversion in Category Theory

 They prove $R$ to be a congruence relation on $1 \downarrow \mc K\ell$ in their Lemma 4.
 This congruence relation allows us to define the quotient category, with proper morphisms.

-\begin{definition*} The category \gls*{krn} is the quotient category $(1 \downarrow \mc K\ell) / R \;$. \end{definition*}
+\begin{definition} The category {\normalfont \gls*{krn}} is the quotient category $(1 \downarrow \mc K\ell) / R \;$. \end{definition}

-Having defined the category, we have to build the functions that are going to constitute the Bayesian inversion operator, i.e.,~a bijection between $\text{Hom}_\Krn((X,p),(Y,q))$ and $\text{Hom}_\Krn((Y,q),(X,p))$.
+Having defined the category, we have to build the functions that are going to constitute the Bayesian inversion operator, \ie, a bijection between $\text{Hom}_\Krn((X,p),(Y,q))$ and $\text{Hom}_\Krn((Y,q),(X,p))$.
 There are two mappings between the \gls*{krn} category and the space of couplings associated to $(X,p),(Y,q)$.
-The first is equivalent to the product composition we defined in \textbf{P2} applied to a kernel (\ie conditional probability) and a probability, and is formally written as
+The first is equivalent to the product composition we defined in \cref{p:prod} applied to a kernel (\ie, conditional probability) and a probability, and is formally written as

 with $\Gamma((X,p),(Y,q)) \subset {\mc P}(X \tm Y)$ the typed couplings associated to the marginals $(X,p),(Y,q)$.
-The second is defined as its inverse operation, and it is decomposing a joint probability along a fixed marginal distribution, i.e.,
+The second is defined as its inverse operation, and it is decomposing a joint probability along a fixed marginal distribution (aka, disintegrating it), \ie,

 with $(\cdot)^{\dag}$: adjoint operator.
 As one is the inverse of the other, they are both obviously bijective and the one-to-one correspondence between typed kernels and couplings is proved.
 Hence, we formally define the Bayesian inverse as in the following: